sealingtech/troxileia/README.md

 Troxileia can be run locally outside of the cluser or as its own pod inside the cluser.
 To use, all nodes need a "port" label and nodes you intend to monitor should have a sensor label:

 ```
-#Kubernetes does not accept "/", change them to _:
+#Kubernetes does not accept "/", change them to "_" in port name:
 kubectl label nodes k8s-worker-1 port="1_1_x1"
 kubectl label nodes k8s-worker-1 sensor="true"
 ```
 The sensor label can be left off and added later, or initially set to false if they may be monitored later.

-First the variables in controller-configmap.yaml must be set.
-Edit those to match your setup Then the configmap must be applied to the cluser:
+First the variables in troxileia-configmap.yaml and troxileia-secrets.yaml must be set.
+Edit those to match your setup.
+The secret file contains the username and password for the tap.
+These values must be passed in as base_64.
+Then the configmap must be applied to the cluser:
 ```
+kubectl apply -f troxileia-configmap.yaml
-kubectl apply -f controller-configmap.yaml
+kubectl apply -f troxileia-secret.yaml
 ```

 ### To run locally: